richuloh1/UWF-FM/README.md

 }
 ```

-Please also cite RETFound if you use the RETFound/MAE codebase:
+Please also cite RETFound if you use the RETFound_MAE codebase:

 ```bibtex
 @article{zhou2023foundation,